takeradi/takeradi-blog/source/_posts/Javascript-Equality-vs.md

 ```

 A String literal comparison with a String object comparison is a bit tricky.
-Hopefully the above examples helps you to handle such comparisons.
+Hopefully the above example helps you to handle such comparisons.

-# === DOES NOT mean "equal and of the same type"
+# "===" DOES NOT mean "equal and of the same type"

 The identity operator `===` DOES NOT always mean `equal and of the same type`.